 - MADE IN USA: Using only the finest globally sourced ingredients, we prepare each of our diets in our own state of the art facility; recipes crafted with wholesome, non-GMO ingredients chosen for their nutritional benefits

 4. Blue Buffalo Basics (Dry)

-- STARTS WITH REAL TURKEY: A recipe that starts with real turkey as the first ingredient, this adult dry dog food features a single animal protein source along with potatoes, peas and pumpkin to support gentle digestion in your dog without the grains that contain gluten, making it a good option for dogs with a sensitive stomach.
+- STARTS WITH REAL TURKEY: This grain free adult dry dog food features a single animal protein source along with potatoes, peas and pumpkin to support gentle digestion, making it a good option for dogs with a sensitive stomach

-- LIMITED INGREDIENT DOG FOOD: BLUE Basics is a limited ingredient grain free dog food that doesn't contain any chicken, beef, corn, wheat, soy, dairy or eggs making it a good option for dogs with food sensitivities.
-Plus, it's specifically formulated with essential proteins and carbohydrates to help meet energy requirements and promote a healthy lifestyle.
+- LIMITED INGREDIENT DOG FOOD: BLUE Basics is a limited ingredient grain free dog food that doesn’t contain any chicken, beef, corn, wheat, soy, dairy or eggs making it a good option for dogs with food sensitivities

-- Contains (1) 24lb bag of BLUE Basics Limited Ingredient Diet, Grain Free Natural Adult Dry Dog Food, Turkey & Potato; High-quality protein from Deboned Turkey, plus Turkey Meal helps build and maintain strong muscles.
+- Contains one (1) 24lb bag of BLUE Basics Skin & Stomach Care, Grain Free Natural Adult Dry Dog Food, Turkey & Potato

 5. Earthborn Holistic Grain-Free (Dry)

 Earthborn Holistic has six different dry foods including Large Breed, Coastal Catch, Meadow Feast, Weight Control, Primitive Natural, and Great Plains Feast.